Establish a data-driven culture with Azure Synapse Analytics and Power BI

 Azure Synapse analytics automatically understands and scans those queries and identifies the materialized views that can experience the query performance.
 Then, it automatically creates those aggregations and keeps them using the performance accelerator feature.

 Query fusion is another capability added to fuse the query or get the results faster from Azure Synapse in Power BI.
-These are the new features that make this combination of Power BI running on Azure Synapse unbeatable from any others where you can run your analytics on any other platform.
+These are the new features that make this combination of Azure synapse analytics and Power BI a truly intelligent analytics solution.

 Known as a Data Analytics thought leader who fuels data-driven transformations for Fortune 500 firms, Tarun’s passion is to tell the “story” of the data that is hidden in an enterprise’s data assets.
 He does this flawlessly by leveraging Big Data, Machine Learning, AI, and cloud platforms.
 Tarun’s expertise lies in modernizing data platforms through cutting-edge technology solutions and at Motifworks, Tarun leads the Data & AI practice.